Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI, IBM Watson

-Azure Service Bot framework.
-Microsoft has put a lot of effort into providing its users with flexible bot development toolset.
+Azure Bot Services.
+Microsoft has put a lot of effort into providing its users with a flexible bot development toolset.
 Basically, the service contains a full-blown environment for building, testing, and deploying bots using different programming languages.

 Interestingly, the Bot Service doesn’t necessarily require machine learning approaches.
 As Microsoft provides five templates for bots (basic, form, language understanding, proactive, and Q&A), only the language understanding type requires advanced AI techniques.